uyuni-project/uyuni-docs/.github/Docs_Release_Checklist.md

 ## Packaging Day:

 - [ ] Update entities to the current versions.
-- [ ] For SUMA, cut a new branch from master using syntax `manager-x.y-betaz`.
 - [ ] For Uyuni, cut a new branch from master using syntax `uyuni-YYYY-MM-pages` based on the gh-pages branch.
-- [ ] Locally build both SUMA and Uyuni docs from the release branch and visually check output.
+- [ ] Locally build docs from the release branch and visually check output.
 - [ ] Package documentation and push SR to OBS: https://github.com/uyuni-project/uyuni-docs/wiki/publishing-to-obs
 - [ ] Notify Release Manager of SR.
 - [ ] Release Manager accepts package.